 Auburn is located at the southern end of the Clare Valley.

 We arrived there about eleven-thirty and found our base for the next three nights without much trouble.

-We found the proprietress on site, which led to a guided tour of the facilities along and advice about the neighbourhood.
+We found the proprietress on site.
+That led to a guided tour of the facilities along with advice about the neighbourhood.

-Working on the principle that Melbourne Cup Day might see places open 363 days a year (with Christmas and Good Friday being the exceptions) involved in some race-related function we started off with a stroll around Auburn, passing a Cup function which might have attracted a number of the local proprietors.
+Working on the principle that Melbourne Cup Day might see places open 363 days a year (with Christmas and Good Friday being the exceptions) involved in some race-related function we started off with a stroll around Auburn.

+That took us past a Cup function which might have attracted a number of the local proprietors.